-I have received your request to take "forename" out of school for a family holiday between ??date and ??date, a total of ??Number of school sessions.
+I have received your request to take "forename" out of school for a family holiday between ??date and

 From September 2013 the Department for Education has amended the Education (Student Registration) (England) Regulations 2006 removing the Head Teacher's ability to authorise leave of absence for a family holiday.
 Requests for holidays in term-time will not be authorised as the Regulations only allow me to authorise absence (leave) in "exceptional circumstances".